Student-centric advice and objective recommendations

 Robert T. Kenney Scholarship

 - Eligibility: Students of any age living in any one of the 64 Connecticut towns served by the American Savings Foundation.
-Scholarships are awarded primarily based on financial need.
-High school seniors must be ranked in the top 1/3 of their graduating class or have at least a 2.5 GPA.
-Current college students must have at least a 2.5 cumulative GPA
+High school seniors must be ranked in the top 1/3 of their graduating class or have at least a 2.5 GPA

 SBM Charitable Foundation, Inc. Scholarships

-- Eligibility: Full-time residents of Hartford, Tolland, or Windham County, Connecticut attending or planning on attending an accredited 2 or 4-year program in Connecticut full-time.
-Minimum 2.5 GPA or top 40% class rank
+- Eligibility: Full-time residents of Hartford, Tolland, or Windham County, Connecticut attending or planning on attending an accredited 2 or 4-year program in Connecticut full-time with a 2.5+ GPA or in the top 40% of high school class

 The Wethersfield/Rocky Hill Rotary Club Helping Hand Fund Scholarship Awards Program